arminms/ranx/README.md

 target_link_libraries(test_cuda PRIVATE ranx::cuda)
 ```

-Another possibility is to check if `ranx` is installed and if not use
+Another possibility is to check if `Ranx` is installed and if not use
 [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html):

 ```cmake